chrischoy/WhisperChain/PROJECT_PLANS.md

 - [ ] Press to talk
     - [x] Key listener
     - [x] Capture a hot key regardless of the current application
+    - [x] Put the final result in the system clipboard
     - [ ] Show an icon when voice control is active
 - [ ] Context Management
     - [ ] System prompt configuration